tytrusty/Fluid_Sim-2D/README.md

-Ty Trusty
+### Ty Trusty

 Current implementation includes basic fluid simulation based off of Stam's original model for fluid flow.
 I am currently extending this model to support liquid simulation.
 I am doing this with a level set method that keeps track of the fluid's surface and then I advect this signed distance along the velocity field.
 Currently there are issues with rendering the fluid and preserving the volume of the liquid.

-My next steps are to fix the immediate issues with the rendering and volume and then
+My next steps are to fix the immediate issues with the rendering and volume and then once this is done I can finally make the fluid appear as if it is melting solid.
+Assuming the previous steps are correct, all I will have to do is increase the liquid's viscosity, apply gravity, and then let the heat boundary decrease the viscosity.
+This will create the melting effect.

 ## Build and Run
 In the main directory: